wp-plugins/soundy-background-music/readme.txt

 == Installation ==

+= Installation =

 * In the Admin area (the back-end) of your WordPress Web Site, go to Plugins > Add New.
 * Enter **Soundy** in the search field.
 * **Soundy Background Music** appears.
 * Click on "Install Now".
 * Click on "Activate Plugin".
-* To let a page or post to play a soundtrack:
+* To let a page or post play a soundtrack:

 1. Go into the *Edit Page* or *Edit Post* tool of this page in the Admin area.
 1. Set the option *Enable Background Sound* to *Yes* in the Soundy meta box and update the page.